JivanAcharya/Shakespeare-GPT/README.md

 - Clone the Github repo
 - Further Training can be done
 - For inference only need (model.py, model_state_dict.pt and streamlit.py files)
-- Run the streamlit interface with `streamlit run streamlit.py`
+- Run the streamlit interface with `streamlit run streamlit.py` (Inteface will look as shown below)
 ![Streamlit Implementation](streamlit%20implementation.png)